Vintage & Classic Rods & Reels by Orvis and Other Great Makers

 Partly due to aesthetics.
 No rod looks nicer than a dark colored bamboo with colorful windings.
 Similar to a fine wood desk that has taken on a patina after years of use, an heirloom bamboo rod has character.
 Graphite or fiberglass cannot reproduce the warmth and depth of bamboo, particularly on a rod that has been used and cherished for many years.

 And partly due to the way bamboo fishes.
 Bamboo rods are slower.
 They make you relax and enjoy the experience.

 But there is something else at play here.
 Unlike all other rod types bamboo was once a living organism.
 It begins life as a stalk of grass, growing rapidly until it is harvested, dried, split, and glued into a fine fishing instrument.
 Sure, graphite rods can be produced faster and in greater quantities, but doesn't something go missing in the process?

 Others believe that a bamboo rod communicates with them.
 No other rod type gives feedback to the angler quite like bamboo.
 Cast a good bamboo rod and you can feel every bit of pressure that the line exerts on the backcast, and every slight strike on the fly.
 You know exactly when to bring the rod forward, and you cast better as a result.
-Plus, you will land more fish due to bamboo's sensitivity.
+Plus, you will land more fish due to bamboo's sensitivity to strikes.